lwindolf/rss-scraping/README.md

 # RSS website scraping scripts

-This repository serves as a starting point for RSS/Atom feed scraping solutions:
+This repository serves as a guide on RSS/Atom feed scraping solutions.

-1. Scripts fixing broken feeds
-2. Scripts scraping websites without feeds
-3. Scripts augmenting feeds without good content

 While this repos hosts a few scripts and examples to build upon, it mostly provides links to existing solutions.

-**This list does focus on simple (almost) zero-setup solutions!**
+**This repo does focus on simple (almost) zero-setup solutions!**

 ## Examples